mbari-org/sdcat/README.md

 🚀 The [__RAPIDS__](https://rapids.ai/) package is supported for speed-up with CUDA.
 No detailed documentation just yet.
 Enable by using the _--cuhdbscan_ option and installing RAPIDS

-__Large collections of images__ the HDBSCAN is inherently non-parallel, so to support processing large colletions of detections/ROIs, e.g. 500000, you need to experiment with the batch sizes.
+__Large collections of images__ the HDBSCAN is slow with cosine similarity , so to support processing large collections of detections/ROIs is done in batches.
-To enable batching, use the *--vits-batch-size* option to set the batch size for your ViTS model.
-The default is 32.
+The *--vits-batch-size* option to set the batch size for your ViTS model and is default is 32.
 This means that the ViTS model will process 32 images at a time.
-To enable batching for HDBSCAN, use the *--hdbscan-batch-size* option to set the batch size for HDBSCAN.
-The default is 50000.
-This means that HDBSCAN will process 50000 detections at a time.
-You want to maximize both of these batch sizes to speed up processing.
+For HDBSCAN, use the *--hdbscan-batch-size* option to set the batch size for HDBSCAN.
+You may want to maximize both of these batch sizes to speed up processing if you have a large collection of detections/ROIs.

 __Temporary Directory__ Sometimes it is useful to set an alternative temporary directory on systems with limited disk space, or if you want to use a faster disk for temporary files.
 To set a temporary directory, you can set the `TMPDIR` environment variable to the path of the directory you want to use.
 This directory is used to store temporary files created by the sdcat toolkit during processing.
-Most, but not all data is stored to what is specified with the `--save-dir` option, but some temporary files are stored in the system's default temporary directory.
+Much of the data is stored in the directory specified with the `--save-dir` option, but there are some temporary files are stored in the system's default temporary directory.

 ```shell